plenteum/wallet-service-ha/README.md

 ## To Do

-~~1.
-Expose all walletd RPC APIs in the package to the WebSocket~~
-2. After the wallet container is synced, compare the wallet height to the network_height of the daemon (or public node) to detect if the wallet is out of sync.
+1. After the wallet container is synced, compare the wallet height to the network_height of the daemon (or public node) to detect if the wallet is out of sync.

 ## Dependencies